-As an entrepreneur, you have the skills and passion for the business you will launch.
-You may not also be an expert accountant, marketer, tax preparer, IT consultant, and HR specialist.
-That's ok!
-There are plenty of resources in Minneapolis to help you learn the skills you need to successfully run a business and connect you to people who can help with the parts you're not an expert in.
+As an entrepreneur, you have the skills and passion for the business you will launch, but you may not be an expert accountant, marketer, tax preparer, IT consultant, or HR specialist.
+The City of Minneapolis can help you learn the skills or find the support you need to successfully run all aspects of a business.

 The Hennepin County Library offers assistance for entrepreneurs and small business owners seeking support.
 Through the library website, you can access information about business management, company research, and markets and investments.
 The library also offers events at various library branches to help build your entrepreneurial skills.

-The State of Minnesota has a Small Business Assistance Office that provides individual business counseling as well as a set of online guidebooks on a variety of business topics.
+The State of Minnesota has a Small Business Assistance Office and funds Small Business Developer Centers that provide individual business counseling as well as a set of online guidebooks on a variety of business topics.

 The Procurement Technical Assistance Center (PTAC) provides one on one counseling assistance to help small businesses secure local, state, and federal government contracts.

 The SBA website offers extensive information about starting and managing your business.
 It also offers connections to SBA-funded loan and grant programs and an online learning center where you can take courses to expand your business knowledge.
 There are also local SBA offices throughout the country where business advisers can connect you in person to resources and assistance.